 Trans men and nonbinary people who have cervixes should also attend regular screening, but may not receive invitations through the national screening programme due to issues with computer systems, discrimination from healthcare workers and clerical staff and fears about how they will be treated.
 To be invited for cervical screening you need to be registered with a GP, who needs to have your current address on file.

 Some women admit to being embarrassed about going for a smear test, whilst others said they are concerned it will be painful or just think they are not necessary.

-One in 10 women believe smear tests detect sexually transmitted infections, while 13.5 per cent thought it was a test for ovarian cancer.
+1 in 10 women believe smear tests detect sexually transmitted infections, while 13.5% thought that it was a test for ovarian cancer.

 Often mothers from differing ethnicities don’t have their smear test either due to a lack of understanding about what it is for, fear, embarrassment, shame at a cervical cancer diagnosis, absence of symptoms and a low perceived risk of cervical cancer influenced by beliefs about having sex outside of marriage.

-Worryingly, there is a lack of awareness about the HPV amongst young women with more than half of young women unable to identify the cause of cervical cancer as the human papillomavirus (HPV).
+Worryingly, there is a lack of awareness about the HPV amongst young people, with more than half of young women unable to identify the cause of cervical cancer as the human papillomavirus (HPV).

 HPV is the most common sexually transmitted infection (STI) in the world and it’s the second most prevalent sex disease in the UK after chlamydia.

 According to Rob Music, chief executive of Jo’s Cervical Cancer Trust, “HPV is an extremely common virus.
 Most of us will catch the virus, with four out of five (80%) of us contracting some type of the virus during our life time”.

 13 high-risk types of HPV are responsible for causing cervical cancers, and within this group, types 16 and 18 are the most prevalent, causing over 70% of cervical cancers.